This document was compiled and is copyright (2001) by Robert J. Budzynski.

 etc. Here the first line clones an object of class Foo,

-to the class constructor
+passing arg1, arg2 to the class constructor

 (more about this in a minute), and stores it in a variable

-declared as an object of type Foo
+declared as an object of type Foo; the second

 line calls a member function of this object (and stores